-So, the first couple of months of the year have whizzed by, and you’ve had that great idea on the back burner for a while now.
+So, the first couple of days of the year have whizzed by, and you’ve had that great idea on the back burner for a while now.
 You’ve researched your target market, fine-tuned your product and got a great team behind you.
 But that big question remains – when is the best time to launch your start-up?
-Although the new year is now in full swing, it’s still not to late to take advantage of the New Year positivity and get things going – here are our top reasons why.
+Although the new year is now in full swing, it’s still not too late to take advantage of the New Year positivity and get things going – here are our top reasons why.

 It’s that time of year when people begin to look into turning over a new leaf.
 This makes it the perfect choice for launching a start-up, particularly if you’re active in the health or lifestyle sector.
 So if you’ve got a great app for keeping fit or a product that helps your customers get organised, there’s no better launch date than the beginning of a new year or the change of a season – people really want to get things (life/bodies/work) in shape for their holidays for example.